rage/cyber-security-base-19/data/module-1/part-1/9-internet.md

 IP header has a field named protocol, indicating the type of a payload being delivered.
-For example, a protocol may indicate that the payload is a transport layer protocol, say TCP (we will discuss this protocol later), or a route discovery protocol EGP or IGP.
+For example, a protocol may indicate that the payload is a TCP packet (we will discuss this protocol later), or packets related to route discovery algorithms.

 A notable example among these protocols is Internet Control Message Protocol (ICMP).
 This protocol is used for sending errors and communication network information.
 The most (in)famous use of ICMP is Ping, a network utility to see whether a specific host is reachable and how long does it take to reach it.
-A classic DoS attack, Ping Flood, involves in flooding the victim with many ping requests hoping to overwhelm the victim's computer.
+A classic denial-of-service (DoS) attack, Ping Flood, involves in flooding the victim with many ping requests hoping to overwhelm the victim's computer.
 Another attack is [Ping of Death](https://en.wikipedia.org/wiki/Ping_of_death) which is actually an IP fragmentation attack with ICMP being used as the payload.

 The IP protocol does not care about the specifics of the lower layers except when determining whether fragmentation is needed.
-In fact, IP could be used with [pigeons](https://tools.ietf.org/html/rfc1149).
+In fact, IP could be used over [pigeons](https://tools.ietf.org/html/rfc1149).

 ## Transport layer: TCP and UDP